 Several users’ feedback reveals that the Bridgestone DriveGuard Plus performs excellently well across the board.
 You can trust its performance in wet, dry, and snowy conditions.
 The tire’s handling, traction, grip, stability, cornering, and tread life are simply superb.

 The Honda Accord EX, EX-L, and LX trims are fitted with 17-inch wheels and tires size 225/50R17.
-The tire size suitable for you depends on the trim of the Accord you drive.
+The Sport and Touring trims feature 19-inch wheels with 235/40R19 96V XL tires.

-Are High-Performance Tires Suitable for Honda Accord
+Are High-Performance Tires Suitable for Honda Accord?

 Using high-performance tires for your Honda Accord may be compatible but not recommended.
 High-performance tires are meant for sports sedans.
 So, it would be best to use touring or grand touring all-season tires.
 However, if you want next-level handling and steering response for your Honda Accord, you can safely use high-performance tires.